Skip to Content

 More miniature plastic greenhouses also provide some much-needed warmth for tender summertime growers.

 The heat built within the plastic greenhouse speeds up the ripening process and can help the crop grow larger.
-Tomatoes, chilies, and aubergines are summer crops that would suit a mini plastic greenhouse.
+Tomatoes, chilies, and aubergines are summer crops that suit a mini plastic greenhouse.

 Plastic greenhouses generally help heat-loving plants to grow.
 This is because they retain warmth from sunlight for long periods of the day.